 Known hardware issues¶

-Batch #1 of the MEGA65 hardware shipped to owners in May of 2022.
-Thanks to the tireless efforts of the MEGA65 team over many years, the result was of satisfyingly high quality, a device that recalls the vintage 8-bit machines of the 1990’s while retaining modern advantages like quality key switches.
+Thanks to the tireless efforts of a team of volunteers and patrons over many years, the MEGA65 hardware is of high quality, a device that recalls the vintage 8-bit machines of the 1990’s while retaining modern advantages like quality key switches.

 The Real-Time Clock doesn’t advance the time¶

-A small but significant percentage of MEGA65 owners reported that the Real-Time Clock (RTC) stays stuck at the time you set in the configuration and does not advance, or advances slowly or erratically.
+A significant percentage of MEGA65 units shipped with Real-Time Clock (RTC) hardware that stays stuck at the time you set in the configuration and does not advance, or advances slowly or erratically.

 Case fit issues¶

 In some cases, the top and bottom pieces of the plastic case do not fit snugly.
 A common symptom is a noticeable slip when applying downward pressure to the back of the top case.
 One possible explanation is a mild manufacturing error from when the limited run cases were commissioned years ago.